 Photo by prill from Getty Images

 February’s clear skies make this former hunting ground of maharajas ideal for wildlife spotting.
-Book the Oberoi Vanyavilas for unparalleled luxury at the park’s edge, where private guides know where to spot the famous tigress Krishna and her cubs.
+It’s one of the best months for tiger sightings with 70+ tigers in the reserve.
+Book the Oberoi Vanyavilas for unparalleled luxury at the park’s edge, where private guides know where to spot the famous tigress Krishna and her cubs, along with leopards, sloth bears, and over 300 bird species.

-Zone 6 offers the park’s most dramatic landscapes, while the lesser-visited Malik Talao zone provides intimate bird-watching opportunities.
-The restored Ranthambore Fort, overlooking the reserve, offers spectacular sunset views.
+Zone 6 offers the park’s most dramatic landscapes, while the lesser-visited Malik Talao zone provides intimate bird-watching opportunities, including the rare Indian Courser.
+The restored 10th-century Ranthambore Fort, overlooking the reserve, offers spectacular sunset views.
 Dastkar Ranthambore showcases local women’s craft collectives, perfect for authentic souvenirs.
+Book safaris at least 90 days in advance for February slots.

 Getting There: